Gajol/ApplicationArchitecture/ARA/ARA-Principles.md

 From [Coursera - DevOps Culture and Mindset](https://www.coursera.org/lecture/devops-culture-and-mindset/the-westrum-model-for-improving-organizational-culture-8HXtP)

 1. __Eliminate Waste__ : Don't code more features than needed.
-Aligns with rationalization principle.\
+Aligns with rationalization principle.
 1. __Build Quality In__ : Quality is everyone's responsibility.
-(Reference Deming) Verify quality is built into product and process.
+Verify quality is built into product and process.
 1. __Create Knowledge__ : Amplify learning.
 Development is constant learning.
 Create blogs, videos, team-onboarding tutorials, leverage hands-on training environments.
 1. __Defer Commitment__ : Make decisions at the right time, with analysis and considerations.
 Defer decisions until you have more information.
 Understand impact of decisions.   ''*Take your time.
 When the decision is irreversible, give yourself time and space to think it through.
 When the decision is easily reversible, don't overthink it.*' - *[Dries - Drupal - Decisions](https://dri.es/principles-for-life)*
 1. __Deliver Fast__ : Ensure feedback received early and often allowing to change and adapt.
 Deliver in smaller batches which will allow you to deliver faster.